-On the other hand, things like lead generation forms, image galleries, video galleries, event schedules, or social media integrations each add around $250 to the final price, while adding a blog usually requires an additional $500.
+On the other hand, things like web forms, image galleries, video galleries, event schedules, or social media integrations each add around $250 to the final price, while adding a blog usually requires an additional $500.

 An estimate for integrating search tools into your website is around $1,500.
 For functionality such as profiles and member logins, you can expect to pay up to $2,000.

 Including SEO features in your website will provide a better ranking in search engines.
 However, this also comes with a price tag.
 On-page SEO for 30 keywords will cost you around $2,000 to $4,000.
 If you wish to optimize your website for 150 keywords, the price ranges from $6,000 up to as high as $10,000.